govuk-one-login/observability-infrastructure/infrastructure/README.md

 ## Deployment
 Due to Git sync limitations, the CloudFormation Stack must exist before Git sync can be enabled and actual resources deployed from templates.
-There is therefore a multi-stage process needed to both create the Stack with relevant Git sync config, and sync the Stack from templates within the repo
+There is therefore a multi-stage process needed to both create the Stack with relevant Git sync config, and sync the Stack from templates within the repo.

 ### Prerequisites
 Before starting the deployment, the following account-level configuration must have been completed: